-In February 2023, we announced that we acquired the noncontrolling interests in Kinnjiu previously held by the Series A investors for \$24.0 million, using a combination of \$9.1 million in cash and 2.2 million shares of common stock of Kinnate.
-We retain Kinnjiu's cash, intellectual property, other assets and its legal entity structure.
-We have separated from all Kinnjiu employees.
+In February 2023, we announced that we acquired the ownership stake of Kinnjiu Biopharma Inc. (Kinnjiu), the China joint venture that we established in May 2021, previously held by the Series A investors for \$24.0 million, using a combination of \$9.1 million in cash and 2.2 million shares of common stock of Kinnate.
+We retain Kinnjiu's cash, intellectual property and other assets, including its legal entity structure.
+As part of the September 2023 Strategic Plan, we separated from all Kinnjiu employees.